Norkart/API-documentation/API Adresse- og eiendomssøk/README.md

-# API-Fritekstsok
+# API-Adresse- og eiendomssøk
-Fritekstsok exposes the most updated addresses in Norway.
+API-Adresse- og eiendomssøk allows addresses searches in all of Norway with the most recent updates.

 ## Code examples and tutorials
 - [Getting Started](./../code_and_tutorials/getting%20started%20-%20fritekstsok)